green-leo/Udacity.AndroidStudio.Kotlin/DiceImages/README.md

-# Udacity.AndroidStudio.Kotlin
+# Udacity.AndroidStudio.Kotlin - Dice Image
-A mobile repository for school mobile course.

-### The folder is the Dice Image Resources which are used in Lesson1DiceRoller project
+The folder is the Dice Image Resources which are used in Lesson1DiceRoller project